YD525/YD525/README.md

 **Focus Areas:**
 - Tools, utilities, mods
 - Logic, iteration, and long-term craftsmanship

+**About my open source:**
+I can tolerate someone completely plagiarizing, as long as they are polite; but I cannot tolerate someone stealing my idea and then criticizing me.
+Have you ever seen someone completely copy someone else's core functionality and then attack the original author?

 If you like my work, consider giving it a ⭐ as a small gesture of support.